syncfusion-content/windowsforms-docs/WindowsForms/PDF-Viewer/Searching-Text.md

 # Searching Text in Windows Forms PDF Viewer (PdfViewerControl)

-The Essential `PdfViewerControl` allows users to search a given text in the PDF document.
+The Essential&reg; `PdfViewerControl` allows users to search a given text in the PDF document.
 The search box will appear when `Ctrl+F` is pressed and searches the text in the PDF document as shown in the following figure.

 ![Text Search in PDF Viewer WinForms](Working-with-PDF-Viewer_images/Working-with-PDF-Viewer_img2.png)